Lojasiewicz-Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces: ojasiewicz--Simon gradient inequalities for analytic and Morse--Bott functions

 Therefore, by combining the preceding inequalities, we obtain

 and this concludes the proof of the assertions of Lemma \ref{lem:laux}. \end{proof}

-Recall the Definition~\ref{defn:Morse-Bott_function} of a Morse-Bott function $\sE$ and its set $\Crit \sE$ of critical values.
+Recall the Definition~\ref{defn:Morse-Bott_function} of a Morse--Bott function $\sE$ and its set $\Crit \sE$ of critical values.

-\begin{defn}[Lyapunov-Schmidt reduction of a $C^2$ function with Hessian operator that is Fredholm with index zero at a point] Assume the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} and let $\Psi: V_0 \cong U_0$ be the $C^1$ diffeomorphism of open neighborhoods, $V_0 \subset \tilde\sX$ of the origin and $U_0 \subset \sX$ of $x_\infty$, provided by Lemma~\ref{lem:laux}.
-We define the \emph{Lyapunov-Schmidt reduction of $\sE:U_0\to\RR$ at $x_\infty$} by
+\begin{defn}[Lyapunov--Schmidt reduction of a $C^2$ function with Hessian operator that is Fredholm with index zero at a point] Assume the hypotheses of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality} and let $\Psi: V_0 \cong U_0$ be the $C^1$ diffeomorphism of open neighborhoods, $V_0 \subset \tilde\sX$ of the origin and $U_0 \subset \sX$ of $x_\infty$, provided by Lemma~\ref{lem:laux}.
+We define the \emph{Lyapunov--Schmidt reduction of $\sE:U_0\to\RR$ at $x_\infty$} by

 where $K = \Ker(\sE''(x_\infty):\sX\to\sX^*)$. \end{defn}

 Note that the origin in $\tilde\sX$ is a critical point of $\Gamma$ since $\Psi(0) = x_\infty$, the critical point of $\sE:\sU \to \RR$ in Lemma~\ref{lem:laux}, and